unknownhad/Himanshu-Home/content/posts/19-05-2026-score-by-collisions-patch-by-panic.md

 The Lobsters thread asked real questions.
 Let me try them here.

 **"Will LLMs hit a ceiling on bugs?"** Maybe.
 Fuzzers did.
 AFL ate everything for a couple of years then the easy bugs dried up and the work moved up the stack.
 LLMs might play out the same way.
-Bottom of the pyramid drains.
-Top stays hard.
+The easy bugs at the bottom dry up; the hard ones at the top stay hard.
 The middle is where the arms race lives and the side that scales smarter wins it.

 **"LLM scanners return 400 false positives for every real bug."** True today.
 Less true every month.
 Tune the prompts.
 Stack a deterministic SAST tool ahead of the LLM to cut the noise floor before the model ever sees the code.
 The job is not "LLM replaces human".
 It is "LLM filters the ten things a human should actually look at this morning".